-A likely factor in developing Crohn’s disease is an immune system malfunction.
-This could be the immune system attacking helpful microbes by mistake or inflammatory response that somehow goes haywire and doesn’t stop.
+A likely factor in developing Crohn’s disease is a total immune system malfunction.
+This could, for example, involve the immune system attacking helpful microbes by mistake.

 Chronic inflammation can occur when the immune system does not function properly, which can result in injury to the digestive system.

 Unfortunately, the next cause is something no one can control…